mobileben/cpprestsdk-wiki/Getting-Started-Tutorial.md

-Now the program is now complete, so compile and run it.
+Now the program is complete, so compile and run it.
 If it ran correctly you should see output like the following:

 ![GettingStartedTutorialConsoleOutput.png](resources/GettingStartedTutorialConsoleOutput.png)